 - A. The Background Check Form on the following page must be filled out before access can be granted to the Dane County Jail.
-Visiting the site is strongly suggested, but not mandatory before proposing on this project.
-Submitting Background Check Form(s) is mandatory if you plan to tour the facility. - B. Submit Background Check Form (one form per participant) via fax to Scott Carlson at 608/267-1533 or scan & email it to carlson.scott@countyofdane.com. - C. In order to be considered & cleared, submit all forms no later than February 6, 2018. - D. All previous Background Check Forms have been deleted from the system & if any of your staff want access for the pre-proposal tour, they must re-apply for clearance.
+Visiting the site for a pre-proposal tour & meeting is mandatory in order to propose on this project.
+Submitting Background Check Form(s) is mandatory if you plan to tour the facility. - B. Submit Background Check Form (one form per participant) via fax to Scott Carlson at 608/267-1533 or scan & email it to carlson.scott@countyofdane.com. - C. In order to be considered & cleared, submit all forms no later than close of business on March 6, 2018. - D. All previous Background Check Forms have been deleted from the system & if any of your staff want access for the pre-proposal tour, they must re-apply for clearance.